Faces (Earth, Wind & Fire album): Critical reception

-Dennis Hunt of the Los Angeles Times declared "Faces is the R&B album of the year."
+Dennis Hunt of the Los Angeles Times declared that "Faces is the R&B album of the year."
 Hunt added "Faces is expertly written, produced and performed and is considerably better than any of this year's hardcore R&B albums.
-Just about every song on "Faces," which is nearly all upbeat, is high quality.
-Its danceability rating is as high as any you'll find on an album in this post-disco era.
-Sparkle and Turn It Into Something Good are the best of this classy lot."
+Just about every song on Faces, which is nearly all upbeat, is high quality.
+Its danceability rating is as high as any you'll find on an album in this post-disco era."
+Alan Morrison of DownBeat said that Faces "offer(s) an invaluable lesson in pop and jazz orchestration and production techniques.
+As a treasure trove of the imaginative technical resources available to the modern pop musician, EW&F’s productions continue to be state-of-the-art."
+Nelson George of Musician stated: "Faces re-affirms EW&F's role as the world's finest progressive soul band.
+While not an innovative work, the beauty of Faces is the band's feeling of renewed vigour and spirit, qualities that separate them from the many other good self-contained black bands."

-Nelson George of Musician stated "Faces re-affirms EW&F's role as the world's finest progressive soul band.
-While not an innovative work, the beauty of Faces is the band's feeling of renewed vigour and spirit, qualities that separate them from the many other good self-contained black bands".
-Sal Caputo of Gannett said "Minus Earth Wind and Fire's peace, love and happiness hype, this is a very good dance album by a tight ensemble which occasionally wanders too far into pretension.
-The two-record set contains spots of jazz, classic-rhythm and blues harmonies, Latin rhythms, modern funk, rock and soul all mixed together in an attempt to create a sort of "world" music.
-The guiding philosophy seems to be that music can unite us all and give us strength."
+Sal Caputo of the Gannett News Service said, "Minus Earth Wind and Fire's peace, love and happiness hype, this is a very good dance album by a tight ensemble which occasionally wanders too far into pretension.
+The two-record set contains spots of jazz, classic-rhythm and blues harmonies, Latin rhythms, modern funk, rock and soul all mixed together in an attempt to create a sort of "world" music."